 Vientiane’s Pha That Luang stupa is a fine example of this style and the most significant Buddhist monument in the country.
 Covered in gold leaf and decorated in traditional motifs, it is also considered a national symbol of Laos.
 In Luang Prabang, however, the so-called “watermelon stupa” is blended with an entirely different style that harks back to the earlier Sinhalese stupas.
 One example in the UNSECO-listed town, known as That Pathum at Wat Wisunalat, is aged and shows the wear and weather of years, but is no less beautiful for it.

-Explore the stupas of Laos on the 7 Day Laos Discovery experience.
+Explore the stupas of Laos on the 7-Day Mountain Spirit Experience.

 Travelling across Southeast Asia, you’re sure to encounter similarities and surprising differences that speak to the region’s history and the way cultural diffusion has progressed.
 The Buddhist stupas are just one such example, each a symbol and a marker, not just of Buddhism, but of the area’s very own identity.